 Abstract

 Studies show a wide range of individual variability in the time it takes speakers to produce a word (e.g., in picture naming tasks).
 Recent work has found relationships between various measures of cognitive skills, such as attention or inhibition, and word production speed.
 In addition, there is some limited evidence (e.g., from dual-task paradigms) that the relationships between cognitive skills and word production speed are stronger with more demanding tasks.
-The current study manipulated task difficulty in a picture naming-word-interference task (a task in which participants name pictures with printed, superimposed distractor items) by manipulating the perceived amount of time participants were given to name a picture.
+The current study manipulated task difficulty in a picture naming task (a task in which participants name pictures with printed, superimposed distractor items) by manipulating the perceived amount of time participants were given to name a picture.
 A variety of cognitive measures were collected to test whether relationships between picture naming speed and cognitive skills were stronger when the naming task was more difficult.

 Introduction

 Speaking is a well-practiced activity that, under many circumstances, feels effortless.
 However, there is ample evidence that speaking does not necessarily happen automatically and may be at least partially dependent on available cognitive resources.
 For instance, speaking can interfere with performance on a simultaneous task, such as driving a vehicle (e.g., Kubose et al., 2006) because it takes cognitive and attentional resources away from driving (Strayer & Johnston, 2001).
-Studies have shown that even simpler language production tasks (e.g., picture-naming tasks) may be dependent on cognitive skills, such as attention, inhibition, or working memory (e.g., Jongman et al., 2015a, 2015b, 2017; Piai & Roelofs, 2013; Shao et al., 2012, 2013, 2015).
-Some evidence for this comes from the large amount of individual variability in word production speed that has been reported in picture-naming studies (Bürki, 2017; Laganaro et al., 2012; Valente et al., 2014).
-If word production were an automatic process, we would not expect to see very much individual variability in how quickly speakers produce words.
-However, we know that individuals vary in their general cognitive abilities; therefore, individual differences in if word production are expected if word production is at least somewhat reliant on cognitive resources.
+In laboratory studies of language production, a large amount of individual variability in how quickly speakers can name a picture, for example, is often reported (Bürki, 2017; Laganaro et al., 2012; Valente et al., 2014), and this variability has been assumed to reflect differences in cognitive resources (e.g., Jongman et al., 2015a, 2015b, 2017; Piai & Roelofs, 2013; Shao et al., 2012, 2013, 2015).

 Cognitive abilities that predict word production speed